ON THIS PAGE

 But, note that proclaiming the Gospel message does not mean conveying any of the highly modified, highly inaccurate, versions that are heard in so many churches today.
 A large percentage of the modern church will tell you that in order to receive salvation and life eternal, you merely have to "Believe in Jesus Christ" or "Receive Christ as your Savior".
 Unfortunately, although the words come from the Bible, by themselves these instructions are horribly abbreviated.
 They neither tell the person what they are saved from, and what they gain by being "saved".
 Nor do they accurately convey all that is involved in a person being saved.
 Diametrically opposed to most modern methods of preaching the Gospel, the message should begin with the wrath of God.
 The bad news has to come before the good news.
 Telling someone that they can be saved is completely ridiculous if they neither know they are lost, nor what it is they need to be saved from.
 [See Salvation]

 All of which leaves us with one question...
 How is it that some seeker friendly churches seem to be so popular?
-Seeker friendly churches like Saddleback, and who knows how many thousands more, will tell you that their methods are winning people.
+Seeker friendly churches like Saddleback, and who knows how many hundreds more, will tell you that their methods are winning people.
 And it is true that many of them seem to be quite popular, with their membership numbering in the thousands.

 The problem is we are confusing people who attend church with those who are true disciples.
 Remember Rick Warren's words...
 "It doesn't matter why people initially come to Jesus, what matters is that they come.
 He can work on their motives, values, and priorities once they enter his presence.." .
 To repeat what I said once before, and probably need to say a dozen more times... church attendance cannot be confused with "coming to Jesus".
 Coming to church DOES NOT, and I repeat DOES NOT, mean entering into Jesus' presence.
 A person who merely plants himself in a pew every Sunday, sings along with the rest of the congregation, and puts his ten dollar bill in the offering plate is not necessarily a follower or disciple of Christ.